Chaukhutia: Temples and history

 Kali Temple, known locally as Agneri Devi Temple, is dedicated to the Hindu Goddess Kali, and is situated around 0.5 kilometres from Chaukhutia, on Jaurasi road, near Dhudalia village on the bank of Ramganga River.
 Every year Ashtami Mela (a fair) is organised at the temple.
 Lakhanpur temple is 6 km from Chaukhutia in Jaurasi-Chaukhutia road.
 This temple belongs to the Katyuri kings.
 A small fair is also held here every year in October–November(near to Krishnajanmatmi).
 Vaishno Devi's temple and the ancient forts and ruins of Katyuri dynasty are also in the area.

 This is also an agricultural valley, where rice, wheat and mangoes are grown.
 Nearby towns include Masi (13 km) and Dwarahat (22 km).
 Chaukhutia is also known as Vairaat.
 The story is that the present Chaukhutia was the capital of King Virata of Mahabharata.
 Pandav five brothers and their wives took that place, and when they were going to heaven for moksha they stayed in the area for a few days.
 Bheem washed her cloth in Tadagtaal Lake but when he was leaving the taal he mark four finger hole in taal (lake) so tadag river came from there.
 Which meets in ramganga (the Tadagtaal Lake is a pure place in Uttarakhand).
 This is smaller than Nainital Lake.

 Locality

+The town is divided into 7 wards, where elections are held every 5 years.
 There are more than 101 (gramsabha) villages in the Chaukhutia region.
 Chakhutia is a center of those villages, including Maal dhon, Ritachoura, Bijrani, Rewari, Gwelchora, Chandikhet, Dhudalia, Sungari, Ganai, Bhatkot, Shakle, Jhalla, Haat, Udlikhan, Digaut, Pipaldhar, Birkhumu, Jamania and Rampur.
 Bakhli, Baskenia, Bakhali, Baralgaw, Godi, Amsyari, Tedagaun, kotuda, Rampur, Maneyia, Taal, Kheeda, Pakhakhareek, Nawad, Jamrad, Asethi, Bhijlim, Bagdi, Prempuri, Akheti, Jukanauli, Gwali, Ghangholi, Basbhida, Dwarahat, Malla Tajpur, Naigad, Khata, Aamdai, Songau, Agargau, Jourashi, Bhalt Gaon, Bhoara Gaon, Chaani, Dang, Korni, Jaurasi, Jala, Farika, Gajar, Jairambakhal, Khadaktaya, Agarmanral, Bramaha Dev Chauri Talli Khatyari, Bichli Khatyari, Malli Khatyari and others.